Balloki Headworks: British Era

-The Upper Chenab and Lower Bari were linked at Balloki: the former brought water from Chenab to Ravi, and recharged it after depletion into the Upper Bari Canal.
-The Lower Bari Doab Canal then took the combined waters from Ravi and UCC down the Bari doab for irrigating lands.
+The Upper Chenab and Lower Bari were linked at Balloki.
+The former brought water from the Chenab River to the Ravi River, and recharged it after depletion into the Upper Bari Canal.
+The Lower Bari Doab Canal then took the combined waters from the Ravi River and UCC down the Bari doab for irrigating lands.

-This was the origin of the "link canal" concept, bringing waters from the western rivers into the eastern rivers of Punjab, which later became the foundation for the Indus Waters Treaty between present-day India and Pakistan.
+This marked the inception of the "link canal" concept, a notion aimed at transferring water from the western rivers to the eastern rivers of Punjab.
+It was this concept that eventually laid the groundwork for the Indus Waters Treaty between contemporary India and Pakistan.

-Where the Upper Chenab joined the Ravi river from the right, a few miles west of the village of Balloki, the Balloki Barrage was constructed.
-It was the largest barrage of its kind in India at that time.
+The Balloki Barrage was constructed to the west of Balloki village, where the Upper Chenab river met the Ravi river.
+It was the largest barrage of its kind in India at that era.
 It had a 1,647-foot-long weir with thirty-five 12-metre-wide steel gates for regulating the water of Ravi.
 The Lower Bari Doab Canal branched off on the left of the barrage.
-The canal started supplying water in 1912 and got fully completed in 1917.
+This canal commenced water supply operations in 1912 and achieved full completion in 1917.
 It irrigated 877,000 acres of land in the Montgomery and Multan districts.
 The total cost of the LBDC project was Rs.
 22 million.
 It became profitable within 10 years.